dhellmann/pymotw-3/source/itertools/index.rst

 less memory, which can reduce swapping and other side-effects of large data sets, improving performance.

-In addition to the functions defined in :mod:`itertools`, the examples in this section also rely on some of the built-in functions for iteration.
+In addition to the functions defined in ``itertools``, the examples in this section also rely on some of the built-in functions for iteration.